MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/Register-AzureRMAutomationScheduledRunbook.md

 ```

 ## DESCRIPTION
-The **Register-AzureRmAutomationScheduledRunbook** cmdlet associates an azure_2 Automation runbook to a schedule.
+The **Register-AzureRmAutomationScheduledRunbook** cmdlet associates an Azure Automation runbook to a schedule.
 The runbook starts based on the schedule you specify using the *ScheduleName* parameter.

 ## EXAMPLES